+Union Presbyterian Seminary requires students to have the ability to function successfully in English at the graduate level.
 Students for whom English is a second language are allowed 50 percent more time on final examinations (instructors are also expected to make similar provisions for quizzes and tests given during the term).

-Documentation: Medical Health
+Documentation: Medical or Health Needs

-When medical or health-physical, psychological, or emotional-needs and/or reasons are cited for failure to comply with institutional policies and deadlines or for failure to make due academic progress or for failure to honor or practice community norms, the student may be required to provide official statements from medical and/or health professionals of such form, nature, and detail as Union Presbyterian Seminary considers needed in order to establish a sound basis for subsequent academic and community decisions.
+When medical or health-physical, psychological, or emotional-needs and/or reasons are cited for failure to comply with institutional policies and deadlines or for failure to make due academic progress or for failure to honor or practice community norms, the student may be required to provide official statements from medical and/or health professionals of such form, nature, and detail as the seminary considers necessary in order to establish a sound basis for subsequent academic and community decisions.
 All such information will be treated respectfully and accessed on a need-to-know basis only by those involved in the care, response, and decision process.
-Union Presbyterian Seminary reserves the right to require such documentation, to determine the adequacy or lack thereof of documentation, and to determine the implications of the documentation for its decision.
+UPSem reserves the right to require such documentation, to determine the adequacy or lack thereof of documentation, and to determine the implications of the documentation for its decision.

-Academic Records FERPA
+Academic Records

+FERPA